skmin-lab/unixmd/docs/source/workflow.rst

 - DOTPOPD

-This file shows time-derivative populations by decoherence at each time step.
+This file shows time-derivative populations by decoherence at each MD step.

 .. code-block:: bash